MaZderMind/dynamic-gstreamer-pipelines-cookbook/02-add-network-source.md

  9. When Elements from Inside a Bin are linked with Elements outside the Bin or in another Bin, so called Ghost-Pads are created at the Boundary of the Bin.
-These Ghost-Pads can be actively managed by the Bin (for Details see the [Documentation on Ghost Pads](https://gstreamer.freedesktop.org/documentation/application-development/basics/pads.html?gi-language=c#ghost-pads)) but Ghost Pads are also automaticly created, when a Cross-Bin-Link is performed, like in this example.
+These Ghost-Pads can be actively managed by the Bin (for Details see the [Documentation on Ghost Pads](https://gstreamer.freedesktop.org/documentation/application-development/basics/pads.html?gi-language=c#ghost-pads)) but Ghost Pads are also automatically created, when a Cross-Bin-Link is performed, like in this example.

 10. The Bin does not automatically take over its parent state.
 Also, not all Elements in a Pipeline have to have the same state.
 In this case the new Bin and all its Elements starts in `NULL` state and is added as such to the Pipeline.
-    Once it is added, the Bins state is synced to the pipeline which in turn propagage this State-Change to all its Child- Elements.
+    Once it is added, the Bins state is synced to the pipeline which in turn propagate this State-Change to all its Child- Elements.

-11. At some points in the Pipeline multiple Mediatypes can be processed by both Elements participating being linked together and especially in a dynamic pipeline not all requirements to these media-types are known at pipeline construction.
+11. At some points in the Pipeline multiple Media-Types can be processed by both Elements participating being linked together and especially in a dynamic pipeline not all requirements to these media-types are known at pipeline construction.
     For example the `audiotestsrc` and the `audiomixer` both share a wide range of Audio-Formats, Sample-Rates and Bit-Depths that both can support.
 Linking them might produce a result, that works initially, but fails when the